 USCIS representatives are always on the lookout for marriages that take place solely for immigration purposes.
 Unfortunately, their vigilance can sometimes result in negative outcomes for legitimate couples, such as a denial, a waiver for something that doesn’t even apply in your case, or even an invitation to a Stokes interview.
 By preparing for your interview, you and your spouse can avoid many of these problems, if not all.

-In this blog, the immigration lawyers at the Immigration Law Office of Los Angeles, PC, share some of the marriage green card interview questions you may be asked, along with tips for helping the process go as smoothly as possible.
+On this page, the immigration lawyers at ILOLA, share some of the marriage green card interview questions you may be asked, along with tips for helping the process go as smoothly as possible.

 About 4-6 weeks prior to the interview, USCIS will mail you a notice with the date, time, and location.
 Before you leave for the interview, collect documentation that proves the legitimacy of your marriage.
 Depending on your circumstances, this may include the following: